Magaztu/Arduino--DoodinMovement/README.md

 # Arduino--DoodinMovement
 Little Arduino project I made a while ago, it's just a dood being silly!

 This project uses a weight sensor and a DC motor to move / make dance a dummy.
 It has two modes: coin weight and spin levels.

+##In Spin levels, or manual:
+  - You must use the keypad to control the speed.
+      - Max. speed level is 7.
+  - Press `*` to change the mode.

   `TO BE EDITED`